s8stchro/dh-project-ws14/README.md

 ## tasks

-- sentences are everything between `.!?`
+- sentences are everything between `.!?` (note that in greek the punctuation is different)
 - `,` commas will be ignored

 1. authorship attribution from stylistic analysis based on particle distribution